-The graphs below show the behaviour trends and activity levels in beef cattle on arrival at our abattoir - movement such as walking, trotting and running is a good indicator of health and welfare.
+The graphs below show the behaviour trends and activity in beef cattle on arrival at our abattoir - movement such as walking, trotting and running is a indicator of good health and welfare.

-Bespoke slaughter facilities are approved by both the Humane Slaughter Association and Temple Grandin and have been designed to specifically reduce the incidence of slipping and falling.
-As the animals are unloaded, assessments are made and any slips or falls are recorded, this ensures we can identify issues to ensure the facilities maximise animal welfare.
+Our bespoke slaughter facilities are approved by both the Humane Slaughter Association and Temple Grandin and have been designed to specifically reduce incidences of slipping and falling.
+As cattle are unloaded, assessments are made and any slips or falls are recorded, this ensures we can identify issues to ensure the facilities maximise animal welfare.